 CLOCKSS is for the entire world's benefit.
 Content no longer available from any publisher ("triggered content") is available for free.
-CLOCKSS uniquely assigns this abandoned and orphaned content with a Creative Commons license to ensure it remains available forever.
+CLOCKSS uniquely assigns this abandoned and orphaned content a Creative Commons license to ensure it remains available forever.

 Download an overview of CLOCKSS in the following languages: